Download the tournament guide book for the 2018 BCAPL World Championships

 More Players Engaged

 Rosters are unlimited in size.
 Teams can carry the minimum three players (so that all three compete each week).
 Others carry a mix of regulars and part-timers.
 Between three and six players can compete in a typical match.
 The scoresheet asks for three players to be entered as your lineup.
 Substitutions are allowed.
 If each starting player is removed for another during the match, then that’s six players engaged in the match.
-There’s also a template that shows you how to split the racks nearly evenly (see the League Resources header on the Download page).
-One player will shoot six racks and break three times.
-Three players will shoot five racks (two will get three breaks and one will break twice).
+Our scoresheet shows you how to play four players close to evenly.
+One player shoots 8 racks and breaks four times.
+Another player shoots seven racks and breaks three times.
+Two players shoot six racks each and break three times each.
 In order to avoid a forfeit, each team must have at least two players available.
 Any match before the fifth week in the session is eligible for makeups.
 You may play the makeups any time during the session (though the sooner the better so the standings are accurately reflected).

 Because our format is “round robin,” match play is highly integrated.
 You’ll play each player on the opposing team.
 You won’t lock horns with one opponent for an hour or longer.
 Each team will progress through a match as a unit.
 You won’t need to wonder when or if you’re playing.
 You’re likely in the starting lineup and know exactly when you’re playing.
 In-game rules rely on communication (e.g., calling pockets or safeties), which works in subtle ways to encourage cooperation.